N1ne4ray/WHSTechNotes/journal.md

 Reflection: How does this job align with your interests and goals in computer science?

 I really like space and want to work at NASA.
 It would help me get better at coding.
+# October 16, 2024
+Coding can imporve your problem solving skills since you are constantly trying to solve problems or mistakes in your code.
+Understanding code can help you in different fields since you have developed problem solving skills.
+Lots of different job fields also involve computers, so your skills in programming will translate to that specific field.
+Coding enhances your creativity in different ways.
+Coding is very diverse and you can create almost anything with programming.
+You can make things like video games, websites, apps, and other softwares.
+You can also make things do want you want in coding, like programing robots, vehicles, etc.